 If you plan to create a testamentary gift, you may establish a new fund of any type (unrestricted, field-of-interest, designated, donor advised), or you may contribute to an existing fund.
 Your will, trust or other documents should specify Greater Toledo Community Foundation as the charitable recipient and name of the fund to which your gift will contribute.

 Simplifying Estate Planning

 A deferred fund (a fund created at the time of death) at Greater Toledo Community Foundation may receive assets from a variety of sources (bequest, trusts, retirement plans, life insurance, etc.) and serve as the one “basket” to receive all of your estate’s charitable distributions.
 One or more funds can be established at Greater Toledo Community Foundation through the estate to meet a variety of charitable goals.
 For example, the combined contributions from an estate could be used to establish a donor advised fund advised by your children; a second fund as a field-of-interest fund to assure that your charitable interests are maintained; and a third fund as a designated fund to support organizations of special interest to you.

 We encourage you to become part of the Foundation’s Legacy Society.
 The Legacy Society recognizes individuals who have made a commitment to the community through their wills or trusts.
 Members of the Legacy Society receive quarterly updates on the Foundation’s work and are recognized in the Foundation’s Annual Report.
 Members of the Legacy Society may also choose to remain anonymous.

-For more information on creating a legacy as a part of your estate and financial planning, please contact a member of our Philanthropic Services Department: Bridget Brell Holt at Bridget@toledocf.org or Mike George at Mike@toledocf.org or call 419.241.5049.
+For more information on creating a legacy as a part of your estate and financial planning, please contact Bridget Brell Holt, philanthropic services officer, at Bridget@toledocf.org or call 419.241.5049.